Swirrl/SmartJourney/README.md

 ## Getting started

 1. edit config/development|production|test.rb to set up the Tripod config (for connection to the SPARQL endpoint).
+Note: if you change from the defaults, you'll need to update the lib/tasks/fuseki.rake file accordingly.

 2. Check everything's OK by running the tests: `rake test`